Research Chemicals Legal Highs

 In the US, this means that they are included in the diary.
 I of the Law on Controlled Substances, a list of chemicals classified as non-medically usable and at high risk of abuse.
 These include emerging psychoactive substances such as heroin, cocaine, methamphetamine, and marijuana, as well as those that may have originated from research laboratories or other research institutions in the United States.

-Why you should buy research chemicals in Australia?
+Why you should buy research chemicals in the EU, USA, or Australia?

 As described below, each of these substances has a slightly different definition, but they are often interchangeably used as NPS and new psychoactive substances.
 These are sold in small packs, often labeled in a small package with an apparently legal application.